julelang/manual/src/some-questions.md

 ### Will Jule always use C++ as backend?

 It's hard to say anything about this.
 The C++ backend allows Jule to support many different features.
-For example, using Clang for LLVM backend.
+For example, using Clang for the LLVM backend.
 In this case, it is debatable what benefits would be gained from creating a custom LLVM backend.

 Native backend may be an exception.
 Native backend can be added for supported platforms.
-However, since Jule aims to be fast, the native backend must be well optimized and creating a good enough native backend requires a lot of time and knowledge.
+However, since Jule aims to be fast, the native backend must be well optimized, and creating a good enough native backend requires a lot of time and knowledge.

 Only time can give a definitive answer to this question.

 ### Why does not Jule have built-in methods?

-Jule has built-in functions for some critical operations such as memory allocation, but not built-in methods because those are generally considered a bad design choice.
-Having methods for built-in types is vague and resembles functional programming and Jule is not a functional language.
+Jule has built-in functions for some critical operations, such as memory allocation, but not built-in methods because those are generally considered a bad design choice.
+Having methods for built-in types is vague and resembles functional programming, and Jule is not a functional language.

 Some languages do this plausibly.
 For example, C# has methods of type `string`, but these are not built-in.
 They are actually an alias for `System.String` and are an implemented class.
-So the algorithm is truly reviewable, there is no runtime algorithm provided by the compiler in the background.
+So the algorithm is truly reviewable; there is no runtime algorithm provided by the compiler in the background.

-Jule is not like C#, `str` is just a type, not an alias for a different implementation.
+Jule is not like C#; `str` is just a type, not an alias for a different implementation.
 In this case, the `myStr.bytes()` method or something similar that will be added to it is a method implemented in the background.

 We think it is more reasonable to do this by casting instead of doing it this way, for example: `[]byte("hello")`.
-The standard library `std/strings` package designed for the remaining common algorithms.
+The standard library `std/strings` package is designed for the remaining common algorithms.
 This is exactly what many other languages do, see: Go, Nim, or Odin.

 ### Why are null values allowed?

-In most cases it is similar to optional types, but requires trust that the developer will be careful enough.
+In most cases, it is similar to optional types, but requires trust that the developer will be careful enough.
 Check before use.
 Go, which Jule is heavily inspired by, also allows null values, and frankly, it doesn't feel bad in terms of experience.

 If you prefer optional types, take a look at Jule's exceptionals.

 Besides these, null values are a fundamental mechanism for Jule.
 For example, it is guaranteed that every memory area will be automatically initialized, including pointers and some other types.
 Jule has two types of pointers: smart pointers and raw pointers.
 By default, there must be a value that can be assigned to them, and the most logical option for this is a null value.
-Using an optional or maybe monad even for pointers would make things unnecessarily more complex.
+Using an optional or maybe monad, even for pointers, would make things unnecessarily more complex.
 Moreover, these types are quite common in Jule, especially since the standard library frequently uses smart pointers.

-In the interoperability side, null values clearly support flexibility in C/C++ interoperability in a positive way and make it significantly easier.
+On the interoperability side, null values clearly support flexibility in C/C++ interoperability in a positive way and make it significantly easier.

 ### Why is shadowing allowed for global scope?